-Each pupil is allocated to one of the following houses:
+Each Student is allocated to one of the following houses:

-Bowen House Scott House
+Bowen House Scott House Named after: Captain Robert Falcon Scott

-Named after: Sir Charles Christopher Bowen
+Named aft er: Sir Charles Christopher Bowen

-Motto: Service and Hospitality'

-Named after: Captain Robert Falcon Scott

-Motto: 'Courage and Endurance'
+Motto: 'Service and Hospitality' Motto: 'Courage and Endurance'

 Colour: Red Colour: Yellow

-Shackleton House Wilson House
+Shackleton H ouse Wilson House

-Named after: Sir Ernest Henry Shackleton Named after: Dr Edward Adrian Wilson Motto: 'Leadership and Perseverance' Motto: 'Dependability and Faith'
+Named after: Sir Ernest Henry Shackleton Motto: 'Leadership and Perseverance' Colour: Blue Named after: Dr Edward Adrian Wilson Motto: 'Dependability and Faith' Colour: Green

-Colour: Blue Colour: Green

 During the year sports and cultural events become part of the House Competition toward a trophy at the end of the year.
-Pupils are encouraged at each event to wear their house colours and enter into the spirit of the occasion.
+Students are encouraged at each event to wear their house colours and enter into the spirit of the occasion.
 Each house elects house captains and vice captains.

-Middleton Grange is privileged to host international pupils at our school.
+Middleton Grange is privileged to host international Students at our school.

-All pupils with Study Visas will be given an International Pupil Behaviour Code, Discipline System and Grievance Procedure booklet.
-International pupils are expected to be familiar with the special procedures that apply.
+All Students with Study Visas will be given an International Student Behaviour Code, Discipline System and Grievance Procedure booklet.
+International Students are expected to be familiar with the special procedures that apply.